Risk Factors Dashboard

 Ashland’s success depends upon its ability to attract and retain key employees and the identification and development of talent to succeed senior management.

-Ashland’s success depends on its ability to attract and retain key personnel, and Ashland relies heavily on its management team.
-Therefore, Ashland’s future success depends, in part, on its ability to identify and develop talent to succeed its senior management and other key positions throughout the organization.
+In addition, Ashland’s success further depends on the Company’s ability to identify and develop talent to succeed its senior management team and other key positions throughout the organization.
 If Ashland fails to identify and develop successors, the Company is at risk of being harmed by the departures of these key employees.
+The inability to recruit, retain and develop key personnel or the unexpected loss, voluntarily or otherwise, of key personnel may adversely affect Ashland’s operations.
 The inability to recruit and retain key personnel or the unexpected loss, voluntarily or otherwise, of key personnel may adversely affect Ashland’s operations.
-The inability to recruit and retain key personnel or the unexpected loss of key personnel may adversely affect Ashland’s operations.
-Monitoring and preventing unwanted employee turnover in positions that require certain technical expertise or those that have been identified as successors to senior management will be critical to Ashland’s future success.

-Ashland uses information technology (IT) systems to conduct business and these IT systems are at risk of potential disruption and cyber security threats.
+Ashland uses information technology ("IT") systems to conduct business and these IT systems are at risk of potential disruption and cybersecurity threats.

 Ashland’s businesses rely on IT systems to operate efficiently and in some cases, to operate at all.
 Ashland employs third parties to manage and maintain a significant portion of its IT systems, including, but not limited to data centers, IT infrastructure, network, client support and end user services, as well as the functions of backing up and securing those systems.
 A partial or complete failure of Ashland’s IT systems or those of our third parties managing, providing or servicing them for any amount of time more than several hours could result in significant business disruption causing harm to Ashland’s reputation, results of operations or financial condition.
-In addition, the nature of our businesses, the markets we serve, and the extensive geographic profile of our operations make Ashland a target of cyber security threats.
-Despite steps Ashland takes to mitigate or eliminate them, cyber security threats in general are increasing and becoming more advanced and could occur as a result of the activity of hackers, employee error or employee misconduct.
-A breach of our IT systems could lead to the loss and destruction of trade secrets, confidential information, proprietary data, intellectual property, customer and supplier data, and employee personal information.
-A breach of our IT systems could lead to the loss and destruction of trade secrets, confidential information, proprietary data, intellectual property, customer and supplier data, and employee personal information, and could disrupt business operations which could adversely affect Ashland’s relationships with business partners and harm our brands, reputation, and financial results.
-A breach could also expose us to customer litigation, regulatory actions and costs related to the reporting and handling of such a violation or breach, all of which could disrupt our business operations and could adversely affect Ashland’s relationships with business partners, harm our brands, reputation, and financial results.

 Ashland may not be able to effectively protect or enforce its intellectual property rights.